WWE News: Former Champion Attacks Kofi Kingston On ‘SmackDown Live,’ Sets Up Title Match At ‘Super ShowDown’

 — WrestlingINC.com (@WrestlingInc) May 22, 2019

 As noted by Wrestling Inc., Ziggler competed in a few non-televised matches at WWE live events in January, though he has not taken part in a televised singles match since he lost a Steel Cage Match to Drew McIntyre on the December 31, 2018, episode of Monday Night Raw.
-At that time, he was booked as a newly-turned babyface who had just fallen out with the villainous McIntyre.
+At that time, he was booked as a newly turned babyface who had just fallen out with the villainous McIntyre.
 However, his beatdown on Kofi Kingston seems to establish him once again as a heel, much like he was for most of last year.

 Per Wrestling World, Dolph Ziggler has held numerous championships in close to 15 years with WWE, including two runs with the now-defunct World Heavyweight title.
 However, he has yet to win the WWE Championship currently being held by the fan-favorite Kingston, who won the title from Daniel Bryan last month at WrestleMania 35.